v-hogood/TensorFlowLiteExamples/AudioClassification/README.md

 These instructions walk you through building and running the demo on an Android device.

+The model files are downloaded via MSBuild scripts when you build and run the app.
+You don't need to do any steps to download TFLite models into the project explicitly.

 This application should be run on a physical Android device.

 ## Build the demo using Visual Studio